Evidence-first supplement

 A Simple Decision Framework

-Working through these questions helps shift decisions away from marketing pressure and toward structured evaluation.
+Working through a few direct questions before trying a supplement helps shift the decision away from marketing pressure and toward structured evaluation.

 Evaluating Products Comes Later

-Because individual health situations vary, supplement decisions—especially for children or individuals with medical conditions—should ideally be made in consultation with qualified healthcare professional
+Because individual health situations vary, supplement decisions, especially for children or individuals with medical conditions, should ideally be made in consultation with a qualified healthcare professional.

 Pulling It All Together